FrusqueGaetan/BTND/index.md

 * **Signal{1}** = RecordingSeizure1 (matrix channel x time1)
 * **Signal{2}** = RecordingSeizure2 (matrix channel x time2)

 Notice the recordings must be cleaned from artefact and filtered in a bandwidth of interest before.

-Notice the duration can differ from one recording to another.
+Also, The duration can differ from one recording to another.
 However, the number of channels must stay the same.
 ## 2 - Time-varying network inference ##

 Now we compute a time-varying network for each seizure in the variable **Signal** with an FC measure.
 The multi-seizures time-varying network is represented as a list of FC matrices noted by the variable **X**.